sistudios13/ShotStreak/README.md

 ---

-## 🌐 Visit ShotStreak
+## 🌐 Visit Shotstreak
-To use ShotStreak, visit the live site here: [https://www.shotstreak.simonsites.com](https://www.shotstreak.simonsites.com)
+To use Shotstreak, visit the live site here: [https://www.shotstreak.simonsites.com](https://www.shotstreak.simonsites.com)

 ---

 ## 🛠️ Feedback
 Have ideas, feature requests, or found a bug?
 Open an issue or drop your suggestions here.
-We love hearing from the ShotStreak community! 🎤
+We love hearing from the Shotstreak community! 🎤

 ---